Football hooliganism: Causes

+One of the main aspects to examine when trying to understand the root of hooligan violence is about the characteristics of sports teams.
+Chanting, flags, and ties to the team's area provide a base for "local patriotism", and thus, give way to the unnamed groups and organizations that hooligans identify with.
+This can expand to a national level, as seen in the case of the UEFA Euro 2016 riots caused by several countries' visiting fans as well as the French host fans.
+The violence at these tournaments can be amplified due to an increased degree of "patriotism".

 Football hooliganism has factors in common with juvenile delinquency and what has been called "ritualized male violence".
 Sports Studies scholars Paul Gow and Joel Rookwood at Liverpool Hope University found in a 2008 study that "Involvement in football violence can be explained in relation to a number of factors, relating to interaction, identity, legitimacy and power.
 Football violence is also thought to reflect expressions of strong emotional ties to a football team, which may help to reinforce a supporter's sense of identity."
 In relation to the Heysel Stadium disaster one study from 1986 claimed that alcohol, irregular tickets sales, the disinterest of the organisers and the "'cowardly ineptitude'" of the police had led to the tragedy.
 Gow and Rookwood's 2008 study, which used interviews with British football hooligans found that while some identified structural social and physiological causes (e.g. aggression produces violent reactions) most interviewees claimed that media reports (especially in newspapers) and the police's handling of hooligan related events were the main causes of hooliganism.

 Political reasons may also play in part in hooliganism, especially if there is a political undertone to such a match (e.g. unfriendly nations facing each other).
 Other deep division undertones in a match such as religion, ethnic, and class play a part as well in hooliganism.